OfficeDev/fluent-blocks/packages/react/README.md

 ## Contributing

-If you’d like to contribute to this project, please see [the Contributing file][contributing].
+If you’d like to contribute to this project, please see [the Contributing file](../../CONTRIBUTING.md).

 ## Getting started